kamarabbas99/WareHouse-Inventory-app/documentation/i2Worksheet.md

 Design Patterns
 -----
 In our [DatabaseManager class](https://code.cs.umanitoba.ca/winter-2022-a02/group-14/warehouse-inventory-system/-/blob/development/app/src/main/java/database/DatabaseManager.java), we used the Singleton design pattern to ensure that the class could only be instantiated once.
-In this class we also used the Singleton pattern to enforce only a single instance of all the Persistence classes.
+In this class we also used the Singleton pattern to enforce that only a single instance of each of the Persistence classes could be created.

 Iteration 1 Feedback Fixes